HEALTH AND SAFETY OF WORKERS

 So in their desperation to find some means to get the U.S. and world economy out of its present doldrums (which threaten to sink even further into much worse crisis) the frantic managers of the capitalist economy are casting about for other methods.
 One such is by trying to bring about negative interest rates, in order to force anybody who has money in the banks to start spending it.
 But by far the best and most direct method is to simply give money to the masses of ordinary people who would actually use that money to buy things they truly need and want.
 This is the helicopter money idea that is now being more and more talked about within the ruling classes in the U.S. and Europe.
 Of course it pains the bourgeoisie to even think about handing out money to the working class and poor!
 And their own economic theory says this should never be necessary.
 But they are more and more worried about the very viability of their capitalist system, so they are starting to entertain what once seemed to them to be wild and extreme ideas.

-“Helicopter money” distributions by the government have on occasion already been used, but so far only on a tiny scale and through the means of tax breaks (which means that no money has gotten into the hands of the very poorest people).
+“Helicopter money” distributions by the government have on occasion already been used, but so far only on a tiny scale and usually through the method of tax breaks (which means that no money has gotten into the hands of the very poorest people).
 In February 2008, for example, the George W. Bush administration passed emergency legislation giving ordinary U.S. taxpayers each a one-time $300 break on their income taxes.
-[See: https://en.wikipedia.org/wiki/Economic_Stimulus_Act_of_2008] That probably mitigated the then fast developing Great Recession just a little bit, but was way too small the stop that recession from developing into the worse one since the 1930s.
+[See: https://en.wikipedia.org/wiki/Economic_Stimulus_Act_of_2008] That probably mitigated the then fast developing Great Recession just a little bit, but was way too small to stop that recession from developing into the worse one since the 1930s.
+More recently, in the spring of 2020 during the (first?) lockdown of the Covid-19 pandemic, the panicked U.S. government supposedly gave $1200 outright to every adult in the country, plus $500 for each child, as part of its desperate program to keep the economy functioning.
+It is possible that before the pandemic is over there may be some additional handouts.
+But these amounts are still much too small to prevent an extremely serious recession (at least!) from developing.

 A coiled shape, such as that of a telephone cord; i.e., a spiral in three dimensions.